Benefit Issuances and Use of Benefits

 2. Loss due to administrative error:

-• EBT staff will take the steps necessary to replace the benefits and can help identify who incorrectly used the benefits
+3. EBT staff will take the steps necessary to replace the benefits and can help identify who incorrectly used the benefits.

 3. Replacement of Electronic Funds Transfer (EFT) for cash benefits:

-• When a client reports that he or she did not get a deposit of cash benefits in an account, tell the client to call the Direct Deposit Input Unit at 1-888-235-2954.
+1. When a client reports they didn’t get a deposit of cash benefits in an account, tell the client to call the Direct Deposit Input Unit at 1-888-235-2954.

 4. Food destroyed in a household disaster or misfortune when the food was purchased with Basic Food benefits:

-• A household disaster or misfortune includes events such as a house fire, long-term power outage, other weather-related mishaps, or refrigerator/freezer breakdown, that was caused by reasons beyond the client's control.
+1. A household disaster or misfortune includes events such as a house fire, long-term power outage (4 hours or greater), flood, other weather-related mishaps, refrigerator/freezer breakdown, or Public Service Power Shutoff (PSPS) caused by reasons beyond the client's control.

 EXAMPLE 1: A wind storm caused the client to lose power for several days.
 Basic Food benefits can be replaced in this situation.

-EXAMPLE 2: The client lost power for several days because he/she failed to pay the electricity bill.
-Basic Food benefits are not replaced in this situation.
+EXAMPLE 2: The client lost power for several days because they failed to pay their electricity bill.
+Basic Food benefits are not able to be replaced in this situation.

-1. Determine if the client reported the loss timely;
+1. Determine if the client reported the loss within 10 days of the household disaster;

 2. Verify the disaster or misfortune through a collateral contact such as the fire or police departments, utility companies, local media, the Red Cross, an insurance agent, or home visit;